 Secondly, research suggests that cannabis could stunt brain development in teenagers, leading to an increased likelihood of mental health disorders.
-This finding was more likely in teenagers who had a family history of bipolar disorder, ADHD, or schizophrenia, according to Bell.
+This finding was more likely in teenagers who had a family history of schizophrenia, according to Bell.

 Additionally, a study performed at the University of Vermont found that youthful brains are more susceptible to the side effects of cannabis.
 This was initially performed on adolescent lab animals (possibly mice and rats).
 “The teenage brain is more plastic (ie, can change more) which is why teens can learn skills so quickly.
 But the downside of being so plastic is that their brains may be more susceptible to detrimental influences.”

 As Bell mentioned, the education of cannabis in a household with teenagers is key.
 Similarly to the “birds and bees” talk, teens need to know that cannabis exists as well as its pros and cons.
 We think it would be a good idea to teach cannabis in health class, alongside sex education.

 According to the Independent, certain countries in Europe are more willing to address cannabis in schools than in the United States.
 “Cannabis is illegal in Ireland for recreational purposes, and use for medical purposes is approved on a case-by-case basis.
 However, there is, broadly speaking, much greater tolerance for cannabis use than there used to be, and there are valid reasons for that.”

 Are Teens More Likely To Smoke Cannabis Than Adults?